Kuwait travel advice

 Illegal activities

-The import and consumption of pork products is illegal.
+• import and consume pork products

 Dual citizenship